8fold/site-joshbruce.com/content/private/essays-and-editorials/productivity-and-agility/content.md

 Let’s consider a cheetah and a tortoise.

-When the cheetah is moving at top speed, the context is eating and survival; it’s not always that way.
+When the cheetah is moving at top speed, the context is eating and survival; it’s not always moving at top speed.
 Further, the speed lever is topped out and the efficiency lever is very low; the physical qualities of the cheetah are such that it’s essentially hyperventilating as it runs.
 Finally, if the cheetah is not effective in its hunt, it could either overheat while running or never eat; in either case it dies.

 Meanwhile, the tortoise is physically limited in how fast it can move.
 The distance the speed lever can go up is not the same as the one for the cheetah.
-Luckily, the context of the tortoise, when it comes to food, doesn’t require chasing live food.
+Luckily, the context of the tortoise, when it comes to eating, doesn’t require chasing live food.
 Efficiency is relatively high for breathing and arguably lower for movement.

 Both the cheetah and tortoise are considered productive, to a certain degree, because they survive.